 The policy that follows applies to self-paced ODL courses only.
 It does not apply to courses that run on specified term (currently Construction Management courses only).
 Course expiration and other deadlines for term-based courses will be determined by the LSU Online academic calendar for the term in which the course runs and the individual course syllabus.
 These courses must be completed by the last day of the term.

-Students have six months from the date of enrollment to complete a course.
+Students have six months—defined here as 180 days—from the date of enrollment to complete a course.
 Students must complete all work in a course before the expiration date.
-If a student does not complete the course requirements by the end of the six-month enrollment period, the enrollment will expire, and the student will be dropped from the course.
+If a student does not complete the course requirements by the end of the enrollment period, the enrollment will expire, and the student will be dropped from the course.
 Completing the course requirements includes taking the final exam; therefore, the student must take the final exam before the course expiration.
 No additional time will be allowed to take the final exam, even if all other course work has been completed.

 Expiration of the course results in the student being dropped from the course and a “W” posted to the student’s record.
 The student is responsible for knowing and meeting his or her expiration date.